Every day before she left her house for school, Ennette William’s mother would always yell out the door behind her: “Make smart choices!”

 But it wasn’t all bad.

-When she had a little extra time to spare, she liked computer games, playing with her dogs, and she had a crush on a guy named Ned.
+When she had a little extra time to spare, she liked computer games, playing with her dogs, and daydreaming about a guy she had a crush on named Ned.
 Her family was loud and boisterous, and she ate a lot of pastries, pasta, and pizza.
 All she wanted out of life was to travel the world and find herself (and a boyfriend) somewhere far from where she was originally from so she could escape her mundane life.

 This dream made her very fond of books.
 Books and comics held worlds within their pages that smelled of paper and ink and seemed to contain magic within, and the soft glow of her computer or phone screen also gave her comfort, allowing her to separate herself from a more tangible reality.